 To my dearest soul-siblings Sol Clavería (nature), Karin Baeza (all is perfect), Marijo Sandoval (trust), Eduardo Muñoz (let it go), Michel Riquelme (I am always here), because their wisdom and love rescued me in the darkest nights, and continue rescuing me and reminding me that we are all mirrors from each other.
 To Jill Twist, because her writing skills and encouragement were invaluable source of inspiration along the process.

 To my soul sisters and allies living in Seattle, with whom I have spent most of the time in the last years of this journey.
 To Iris Viveros (Muxer Remolino), one of my favorite dancers… Her fire has warmed up the coldest snowy days in Seattle.
 To Debi Talukdar, whose wisdom and inquiry, have reflected the light in me when I have not seen it.
 To Ziyan Bai (我爱你), with whom I have walked a similar path since the very first day of the journey.
 No words can describe our universal sisterhood.
-To Sussana Damgaard, the walker of life.
-Susana and I co-created the home I want to preserve forever.
+To Susanna Damgaard, the walker of life.
+Sue and I co-created the home I want to preserve forever.
 To María Vignau, mirror and ally in all dimensions, dancer and sociologist of the south.
-To Erika Merz, because her love and shining spirit has brought the sunshine back in the rainy days.
+To Erika Merz, because her love and spirit has brought the sunshine back in the rainy days.
 The existence of all of these beings demonstrate the power of the smile.
 Thanks to them… for resisting, trusting, dancing through the storm, loving and giving it all.

 To the first nations of the Pacific Northwest… I have benefited from their struggle, generosity, and wisdom of protecting their lands, coast and animal persons.
 To all the beings and processes that came before me and allowed me to receive an education.
-To all the people and hearts that have shaped my thinking and ways of relating… and the billions of billions of factors and interactions that have occurred through and at this land (Seattle)… That endless and contradictory chain of synchronicities allows me to be here, now, in this body, completing this journey, more aware that the PhD was only a path to see that we are all one.
+To all the people and hearts that have shaped my thinking and ways of relating… and the billions of billions of factors and interactions that have occurred at this land (Seattle).
+That endless and contradictory chain of synchronicities allows me to be here, now, in this body, completing this journey, more aware that the PhD was only a path to see that we are all one.